drupalprojects/drupalorg/README.txt

 intention of supporting this module such that other sites can make use of it.

 p.s.
-Did we mention you don’t want to run this module on your own site?
+Did we mention you don’t want to run this module on your own site!

 ## Contributing